Char Siu Chicken

 Like this recipe?
 Rate & Comment Below!

 This Char Siu Chicken is a simple, yet incredibly flavorful dish inspired by the famous Chinese barbecue pork, Char Siu, one of my childhood favorites.
-I would always fight with my siblings on who got to eat the crispy edges, our favorite part!
-Char Siu Chicken uses boneless chicken thighs to deliver that same sweet, savory, and smoky bite with the same caramelized glaze.
-Not only is it easier to prepare than traditional Char Siu, but it’s also a lighter and healthier option.
-Cook it for dinner or meal-prep for delicious, protein-packed meals throughout the week!
+I’d always fight with my siblings over who got the crispiest edge pieces.
+This version uses boneless chicken thighs to capture that same sweet, savory, and smoky flavor, all wrapped in a caramelized glaze.
+It’s quicker, easier, and lighter than traditional Char Siu, perfect for a weeknight dinner or protein-packed meal prep.

 Save this recipe!